Tuesday, December 16, 2008

 Trinity (and a couple Agents) do this much better about a year after he pulls this stunt.
 Grow as we go, I suppose.

-terrible film.
+All in all, it's not a terrible film.
 The villain struggles to use the f-word in a convincing tone, the story has several gaps and takes it's time to explain a few things that the tagline on the poster has already told us (Duh, he's a vampire.
 That took you what, 40 minutes to get to?), the spins aren't surprising (or even all that exciting) and some of the action is poorly edited and hard to follow (or just looks plain stupid), but it's alright.

 Definitely not something I'd watch again and again, for the little things tend to drive me up the wall, but hey.
 I'm picky.